AstroBrandt/GMCDensityEstimation/README.md

 # Probablistic Model to Estimate Number Densities
-This repository contains two Jupyter notebooks to showcase the model presented in Gaches 2024 (A&A submitted).
+This repository contains two Jupyter notebooks to showcase the model presented in Gaches & Grudić 2024 (A&A submitted).
 To run the scripts, the following packages will be needed:
 - numpy
 - scipy
 - astropy